January 11, 2011

 Jesus said to them, "Take off the grave clothes and let him go."

 Given By: Tracey - mid-April - she stated that she was walking in her neighborhood and long after she had finished praying for me, the Lord strongly impressed upon her that this scripture reference was to be given to me and that He would have something in it for me.
-I have bolded the passages that were especially relevant to me.
+I have placed in bold the passages that were especially relevant to me.

 Self Application: Several significant things for me in this passage.
 The first is that the accounting is about a family member - brother, sister(s).
 Significant to me because I've been praying for at least two years that somehow God would be preparing my family and closest of friends concerning the news of my sexuality.

 Also that Christ is calm and relaxed about Lazarus’s death - He has known it, but can see the future.